mvanderlyn27/golden-hour-calculator/frontend/readme.md

 # Frontend

 # mvp
+- get all components we need
-- map to select location
+- setup logic to select inputs, send request to backend, display results
-- date selector
-- display of output
 - clean ui
 - accessible from internet